Perfect Diet - Perfect Nutrition

 "The report, by Samuel Henderson, from Accera, Inc, Colorado and colleagues from Belgium runs counter to previous studies suggesting a negative effect of fat on Alzheimer's disease."

-Vitamin D is required by the body in the formation and health of bone and the prevention of osteoporosis.
-Exposure to sunlight is an important source of vitamin D. Ultraviolet (UV) rays from sunlight trigger vitamin D synthesis in the skin.
+The body requires vitamin D for the formation and health of bone and the prevention of osteoporosis.
+Sunlight is an important source of vitamin D. Ultraviolet (UV) rays from sunlight trigger vitamin D synthesis in the skin.
 Vitamin D is also obtained from cold water fish such as salmon.
-An excellent source of natural vitamin D is Carlson's Lemon Flavored Cod Liver Oil which is also an excellent source for Omega-3 essential fatty acids.
-Vitamin D is a fat soluble vitamin found in animal fats, and the risk of a deficiency increases in a low-fat diet.
+An excellent source of natural vitamin D is Carlson's Lemon Flavored Cod Liver Oil, also an excellent source for Omega-3 essential fatty acids.
+Vitamin D is a fat-soluble vitamin found in animal fats, and the risk of a deficiency increases in a low-fat diet.
 This is just another reason why a low-fat diet is not bone healthy.

-Vitamins E and Vitamin K have also been found to be important in the prevention of osteoporosis and bone loss.
-Doctors in Japan started in 1995 to treating osteoporosis patients with high levels of vitamin K with good success.
+Vitamin E and vitamin K have also been found to be important in the prevention of osteoporosis and bone loss.
+In 1995, doctors in Japan began treating osteoporosis patients with high levels of vitamin K with good success.
 Low-carbohydrate sources of vitamin E are dark green leafy vegetables, nuts, seeds, eggs, and animal organ meats.
 Vitamin E is found in large quantities in polyunsaturated vegetable oils, but the consumption of these oils is highly suspect as contributing to heart disease.
-Low-carbohydrate sources of vitamin K are dark green leafy vegetables, broccoli, Brussels sprouts, cabbage, cauliflower, eggs and liver.
+Low-carbohydrate sources of vitamin K are dark green leafy vegetables, broccoli, brussels sprouts, cabbage, cauliflower, eggs, and liver.
 However, vitamin K has been greatly over-emphasized by many nutritionists and doctors.
-The North American Plains Indians and Eskimos of centuries past ate a 100% meat and animal fat diet which had a low level of vitamin K. Yet, their remains show that they had awesome bones and teeth.
+The North American Plains Indians and Eskimos of centuries past ate a 100% meat and animal fat diet which had a low level of vitamin K, yet their remains show that they had awesome bones and teeth.
 The important conclusion here is to realize that protein builds awesome bones and teeth even when the availability of vitamin K is low.
 Eating green leafy vegetables while neglecting meat will not build strong bones as many nutritionists promise.

 Giving pregnant women vitamin D could mean their babies grow stronger bones in later life.